These are the states requiring people to wear masks when out in public - KVIA

 A growing number of US states have mandated the use of masks and face coverings while in public.

-With many states starting to lift coronavirus restrictions, more people are venturing out in public, but the number of cases is still rising in nearly half of them.
+After states lifted some coronavirus restrictions, an uptick in cases has led to new restrictions in many, The number of cases is rising in more than half of them.

 That’s where masks come in.
 A recent study found that the use of masks and face coverings has been the most effective way to reduce person-to-person spread of coronavirus.